eric-zaharia/parking-monitoring/README.md

 3. Follow the flashing instructions provided by the MicroPython documentation to load the firmware onto your device.

 ### Connect to Wi-Fi
-1. **Open the MicroPython script** on your Raspberry Pi Pico WH (e.g., `pico_sensor_data.py`).
+1. **Open the MicroPython script** on your Raspberry Pi Pico WH (`main-project.py`).
-2. Set the Wi-Fi credentials:
+3. Set the Wi-Fi credentials:
    \`\`\`
    SSID = 'Your-WiFi-SSID'
    PASSWORD = 'Your-WiFi-Password'
    \`\`\`
-3. Connect the Raspberry Pi Pico WH to your Wi-Fi network:
+4. Connect the Raspberry Pi Pico WH to your Wi-Fi network:
    \`\`\`
    import network
    wlan = network.WLAN(network.STA_IF)